wazuh/wazuh-documentation/source/user-manual/manager/alert-threshold.rst

 This will set the minimum severity level that will trigger alerts that will be stored in the ``alerts.log`` and/or the ``alerts.json`` file(s).

-When any value is changed in the ``manager.conf`` file, the service must be restarted before the changes will take effect.
+When any value is changed in the ``manager.conf`` file, the service must be restarted for changes to take effect.

 a.
 For Systemd: